beubax/Grapheteria/docs/Core/Edge.md

 nav_order: 2
 ---

-# Edge Class Documentation
+# Connect your Nodes

 ## Overview

 Edges are the connections between nodes in your workflow graph.
-They determine how your workflow transitions from one node to another, acting as pathways for execution flow.
+They determine how your workflow transitions from one node to another.
 Without edges, your nodes would be isolated islands of functionality with no way to reach each other.
-Each edge has access to the workflow's shared communication state, allowing for dynamic routing decisions based on your data.
+Each edge has access to the workflow's shared [communication](./Shared) state, allowing for dynamic routing decisions based on your data.

 ```python
 # Creating an edge between two nodes